Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 Role: Associate Product Marketing Manager, Google

-Rahul didn’t finish his A Levels or University Degree, but managed to land a role at Google via an Apprenticeship.
+Rahul didn’t finish his A Levels or University Degree, but managed to land a full time role at Google via an Apprenticeship.
 Before joining Google, Rahul worked in a technical consultancy which he got into from his raw passion of technology shortly after leaving school.

-Role: Head of Community; The Premier League
+Role: Head of Community, The Premier League

 Nick is Head of Community at The Premier League.
 The Premier League has organised the top-flight football competition in England since 1992.
 In that period, attendances have grown by 60% and media rights are now sold to every territory in the world, making it the world’s most watched regular domestic sporting competition.